Marie-José of Belgium: Early life

 Princess Marie-José was born in Ostend, the youngest child of King Albert I of the Belgians and his consort, Duchess Elisabeth in Bavaria.
 Through her mother she was a grandniece of Empress Elisabeth of Austria and of Maria Sophie of Bavaria, last queen consort of the Kingdom of the Two Sicilies.
 During the First World War, she was evacuated to England where she was a boarding pupil at the Brentwood Ursuline Convent High School in Brentwood, Essex.
-She later attended the College of the Santissima Annunziata in Florence, Italy, where she first met her future husband.
+She later attended the Santissima Annunziata Boarding School in Florence, Italy, where she first met her future husband.
 In 1924, Marie-José attended her first court ball.
 For the occasion she was given an antique pearl and diamond tiara that had originally been owned by Stéphanie de Beauharnais.

 During the First World War, the Princess resided mainly in Great Britain but was often escorted by the Belgian King's Messenger, Archibald Alexander Gordon to her parents in Belgium.
 In 1918, the Princess reprimanded Major Gordon when he called her rabbit Marshal Soult by the name Soult.
 The princess explained that if she called for "Gordon", no one would be able to understand who she meant.
 Still, if she addressed him as Major Gordon, everyone would understand her because everyone knew who Major Gordon was.